My Town Tutors is a great resource for parents & teachers. Find qualified tutors in your area today!

 One way to start the year is with ice breaker activities.
 There are many that work for teachers, but you need to feel comfortable.
 It has to be an activity a teacher can own and feel confident in presenting to 20 – 30 high school students.

 1. Allow the students to sit anywhere.
-The students will take a random seat at the start of class this is perfectly fine.
+The students will take a random seat at the start of class.
+This is perfectly fine.
 Once the students are all in a seat.
 Give a brief introduction of who you are and the class name.
 You may find a few lost souls and you can point them to the correct class.
 This could be particularly common if you have students who are new to a school, such as freshman in high school.

 2. Take attendance IMMEDIATELY by having students come to the front of the room to pick up a student information sheet.
 This is will allow the students to be working on the information while the other students are being called to the front of the room.
 This will help a teacher to start to associate the name with a face.
 It is also an opportunity to ask the student what name they would like to be called in class.